 Sustainability for food and agriculture

-Food Alliance sustainability standards help agricultural producers, food processors and distributors:
+Food Alliance certification is for agricultural operations, food processors and distributors that:

 - Protect, conserve and enhance soil, water, wildlife habitat and biodiversity